 We continue this study on the positive results of academic literature concerning the use of a data mining approach for the purpose of fraud detection.
-Since our aim is fraud risk reduction, as opposed to fraud detection, we apply however another category of techniques than applied up till now (for fraud detection).
-In current literature, mainly predictive data mining is used, more precisely classification techniques.
-The aim of the techniques is to classify whether an observation is fraudulent or not.
-Since we aim another contribution (risk reduction contrary to detection), we believe in the value of descriptive data mining.
-Descriptive data mining provides us with insights of the complete data set and not only one aspect of it: fraudulent or not.
-This characteristic is valuable for assessing the fraud risk in selected business processes.
+Since our aim is fraud risk reduction, we apply however another category of techniques than applied up till now.
+We believe in the value of descriptive data mining for the purpose of fraud risk reduction.
+In contrast to the explored predictive data mining techniques in current academic literature, descriptive data mining provides us with insights of the complete data set and can be of value for assessing the fraud risk in selected business processes.
+This also bears more resemblance to the main purpose of internal audit.
+In a next step, resources can be allocated to perform internal audits on observations with a higher risk profile, instead of taking a random sample.

-In the following sections we explain the followed methodology of this study, the data set, the used latent class clustering algorithm, and the results of investigating a business process of the case company.
+After presenting some background and theories about fraud in general, we explain in the following sections our methodology, the data set, the used latent class clustering algorithm, and the results of investigating a business process of the case company.
 We first apply a univariate analysis to explore the data and thereafter a multivariate analysis.
+These analysis are the basis to allocate internal audit resources.
 Afterwards we compare the results of both analysis.
 We end with a conclusion.